firebase/firebase-ios-sdk/SwiftPackageManager.md

 If you're using FirebaseAnalytics, Xcode 12.0, and have an issue with device installation or archive uploading, see the workaround at https://github.com/firebase/firebase-ios-sdk/issues/6472#issuecomment-694449182.
+This issue looks to be resolved in Xcode 12.5.

 <img src="docs/resources/SPMObjC.png">